 - Has repented of his sins.
 “Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins” (Acts 2:38).
 Repentance is much more than confession of sin.
 It means not only a change of mind but a new direction of the will, an altered purpose and attitude.
 It includes sorrow for sin, restitution wherever possible, and the resolution not to repeat the sin (Matthew 3:2; 5:2, 3).

-- Has experienced conversion “Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.
+- Has experienced conversion and a new life.
+“Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.
 For if we have been planted together in the likeness of his death, we shall be also in the likeness of his resurrection: Knowing this, that our old man is crucified with him, that the body of sin might be destroyed, that henceforth we should not serve sin” (Romans 6:4-6).

-Therefore, infants don’t qualify here.
+Based on the above understanding, we can conclude that infants don’t qualify here.
 In fact, to do so, completely disregards God’s direct commands regarding baptism.

-The Bible teaches that infants should be consecrated to the Lord, just as Jesus was.
-“Luke-2-22″>Now when the days of her purification according to the law of Moses were completed, they brought Him to Jerusalem to present Him to the Lord Luke-2-23″>(as it is written in the law of the Lord, “Every male who opens the womb shall be called holy to the Lord”), Luke-2-24″>and to offer a sacrifice according to what is said in the law of the Lord, “A pair of turtledoves or two young pigeons” (Luke 2:22-24).
+The Bible teaches that an infant should be dedicated or consecrated to the Lord, just as Jesus was.
+“Now when the days of her purification according to the law of Moses were completed, they brought Him to Jerusalem to present Him to the Lord (as it is written in the law of the Lord, “Every male who opens the womb shall be called holy to the Lord”), and to offer a sacrifice according to what is said in the law of the Lord, “A pair of turtledoves or two young pigeons” (Luke 2:22-24).

 In His service,